pf4j/pf4j/README.md

 In above code, I created a DefaultPluginManager (it's the default implementation for PluginManager interface) that load and start all active(resolved) plugins.
 The plugins are stored in a folder.
-You can specify the plugins folder in constructor of DefaultPluginManager or using the constructor without parameters (in this case plugins folder is returned by System.getProperty("pf4j.pluginsDir", "plugins")).
+You can specify the plugins folder in constructor of DefaultPluginManager.
+If the plugins folder is not specified than the location is returned by System.getProperty("pf4j.pluginsDir", "plugins").

 The structure of plugins folder is:
-- plugin1.zip (or plugin1 folder)
+* plugin1.zip (or plugin1 folder)
-- plugin2.zip (or plugin2 folder)
+* plugin2.zip (or plugin2 folder)
-...
-- pluginN.zip (or pluginN folder)

 In plugins folder you can put a plugin as folder or archive file (zip).
 A plugin folder has this structure:
-- `classes` folder
+* `classes` folder
-- `lib` folder (optional - if the plugin used third party libraries)
+* `lib` folder (optional - if the plugin used third party libraries)

 The plugin manager discovers plugins metadata using a PluginDescriptorFinder.
-DefaultPluginDescriptorFinder lookup plugin descriptor in MANIFEST.MF file.
+DefaultPluginDescriptorFinder lookup plugins descriptors in MANIFEST.MF file.
 In this case the classes/META-INF/MANIFEST.MF looks like:

     Manifest-Version: 1.0